EarlJr53/data-science-SP2023/challenges/c12-policing-assignment.md

 - How does controlling for found contraband affect the `subject_race` terms in the model?
-  - When there is *not* contraband found, Hispanic subjects are still the most likely to be arrested, but black subjects are less likely than white subjects.
+  - When there is *not* contraband found, Hispanic subjects are still the most likely to be arrested, but black subjects appear to be less likely than white subjects.
+However, when calculating a 99% confidence interval for black subjects, the CI does intersect zero, implying that this observation is not significant.
+The CI for hispanic subject is still significant, however.
 - What does the *finding of contraband* tell us about the stop?
 What does it *not* tell us about the stop?
   - The finding of contraband tells us that the officer decided to